Mandatory requirements

 1.5

-Clinical Procedures 2 completes the introduction to general procedures performed in nuclear medicine departments.
-Learners are required to integrate anatomy, physiology, radiopharmacy and instrumentation theory into each specific procedure presented for the genitourinary, lymphatic, and respiratory systems as well as tumors, infection and inflammation.
+This course completes the introduction to general procedures performed in nuclear medicine departments.
+Focus is placed on integrating the theory of anatomy, physiology, radiopharmacy, and instrumentation into each specific procedure presented for the genitourinary, central nervous and respiratory systems, as well as tumours, lymphatic, infection, and inflammation.
+The nuclear medicine technology practicum environment will also be introduced.

 Pre-requisites: